langlk/planning-fallacy-mobile/README.md

 # Planning Fallacy Mobile

-### _Epicodus Project in React Native, January 10, 2018_
+### _Epicodus Project in React Native, March 30, 2018_

 ### By Kelsey Langlois

 ## Description

-_This is an app to help people compensate for the Planning Fallacy.
+This is an app to help people compensate for the Planning Fallacy.
 It uses a user's Google Calendar to gather their events, and allows them to see upcoming events and check in when they arrive at a given event.
-The data from these checkins is used to track how late, on average, a user is to events._
+The data from these checkins is used to track how late, on average, a user is to events.
+Uses the Rails backend from [langlk/planning_fallacy](http://github.com/langlk/planning_fallacy).

 ## Installation and Setup

-_At present, to run this project, you must have the accompanying Rails App served on localhost.
-It is available to clone at [langlk/planning_fallacy](https://github.com/langlk/planning_fallacy), with instructions for setup in the project README._
+_You can get this app via Expo at [expo.io/@langlk/planning-fallacy](https://expo.io/@langlk/planning-fallacy).
+To install on your own machine, follow the following steps:_

 * Clone this repository.
 * Run the following commands in the project root directory: